elliotperviz/cmms/md/C01_02/README.md

 We will demonstrate how to use the Large-scale Atomic/Molecular Massively Parallel Simulator (**LAMMPS**) software to calculate
 - a) the diffusion coefficient, and
-- b) the pair correlation function
+- b) the radial distribution function

 of Argon gas at density  1.374 g cm<sup>-3</sup> in equilibrium at 94.4 K.